Fallout407/gamehax/README.md

 ### It also contains ease-of-access like functions like 'print' and 'wait' that are purely there to make things easier for beginners.

+# FOR READMEM AND WRITEMEM, YOU MUST WRITE 'handle' (no quotes) FOR handleName!

 ## Current functions list:

 ### print("Text here")